duckdb/duckdb-web/docs/sql/data_types/union.md

 A type can always be implicitly cast to a `UNION` if it can be implicitly cast to one of the `UNION` member types.

 * If there are multiple candidates, the built in implicit casting priority rules determine the target type.
-For example, a `FLOAT -> UNION(i INT, v VARCHAR)` cast will always cast the `FLOAT` to the `INT` member before `VARCHAR`.
+For example, a `FLOAT -> UNION(i INTEGER, v VARCHAR)` cast will always cast the `FLOAT` to the `INTEGER` member before `VARCHAR`.
 * If the cast still is ambiguous, i.e., there are multiple candidates with the same implicit casting priority, an error is raised.
-This usually happens when the `UNION` contains multiple members of the same type, e.g., a `FLOAT -> UNION(i INT, num INT)` is always ambiguous.
+This usually happens when the `UNION` contains multiple members of the same type, e.g., a `FLOAT -> UNION(i INTEGER, num INTEGER)` is always ambiguous.

 So how do we disambiguate if we want to create a `UNION` with multiple members of the same type?
 By using the `union_value` function, which takes a keyword argument specifying the tag.
-For example, `union_value(num := 2::INT)` will create a `UNION` with a single member of type `INT` with the tag `num`.
-This can then be used to disambiguate in an explicit (or implicit, read on below!) `UNION` to `UNION` cast, like `CAST(union_value(b := 2) AS UNION(a INT, b INT))`.
+For example, `union_value(num := 2::INTEGER)` will create a `UNION` with a single member of type `INTEGER` with the tag `num`.
+This can then be used to disambiguate in an explicit (or implicit, read on below!) `UNION` to `UNION` cast, like `CAST(union_value(b := 2) AS UNION(a INTEGER, b INTEGER))`.

 ### Casting between Unions